Drug Trafficking and Drug Distribution

 Drug Trafficking Overview of Laws

 Drug trafficking/distribution is a felony and is a more serious crime than drug possession.
 If you're found in possession of drugs, you could be charged with trafficking if police believe you intended to sell them.
-If you're found with a large quantity of drugs or cash at the time of your arrest, it is likely you'll be facing drug distribution charges.
+If you're found with a large quantity of drugs or cash at the time of your arrest, you'll likely face drug distribution charges.

 Drug distribution or trafficking also applies to the illegal distribution of prescription drugs, such as pain killers or sleeping pills.
 The illegal distribution of prescription drugs often involves hydrocodone products and pharmaceutical opiates.